Stock up on rapid antigen tests and 'boost like crazy' before Omicron spreads - epidemiologist - NZ Herald

 From RNZ

-Rising Covid-19 cases at the border are increasing the risk of the Omicron variant spreading in New Zealand but a leading epidemiologist says the country still has time to prepare for an outbreak.
+Rising Covid-19 cases at the border are increasing the risk of the Omicron variant spreading in New Zealand but a leading epidemiologist says the country still has time to prepare for an outbreak, including by booking a booster shot of the vaccine.

 Yesterday there were 43 Covid-19 cases identified at the border, a jump from 23 cases on Wednesday, and the Ministry of Health believes the majority are Omicron.

-But New Zealand still had time to keep Omicron out and prepare the population before the virus entered the community, University of Melbourne epidemiologist professor Tony Blakely said.
+But New Zealand still has time to keep Omicron out and prepare the population before the virus enters the community, University of Melbourne epidemiologist Professor Tony Blakely said.

-Looking at New South Wales probably hitting its peak with Omicron cases, he said there were lessons for New Zealand to better manage a outbreak.
+Looking at New South Wales probably hitting its peak with Omicron cases, he said there were lessons for New Zealand to better manage an outbreak.

 He said there was a huge "five-fold" undercount of cases because those infected with Omicron were more likely to be asymptomatic.
 There could be up to 180,000 infections per day, he said.